tramitit/guides/en/hungary/copy_of_notarial_documents.md

 ---
-title: "Copy of notarial documents"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Hungary"]
+categories:
-meta_title: "Guide to Obtaining Copies of Notarial Documents in Hungary"
+- Hungary
+date: '2024-06-07'
-description: "A step-by-step guide on how to obtain certified copies of notarial documents in Hungary."
+description: Learn the procedure, required documents, and providers for obtaining certified copies of notarial documents for legal proceedings, real estate, and more in Hungary.
 draft: false
+meta_title: Obtain Certified Copies of Notarial Documents in Hungary
+title: Obtain Certified Copies of Notarial Documents in Hungary
-translationKey: "hungary-copy_of_notarial_documents"
+translationKey: hungary-copy_of_notarial_documents
 ---

 ## Description
 ### What is it?